How to Close a Sales Presentation

 Begin with the end in mind.
 While this advice may seem simple, it puts you in the correct frame of mind as soon as you begin a new cycle.
 Knowing that you are prospecting to separate suspects from prospects prevents you from spending your valuable time calling on people who will never become your customers.

 Building rapport with people that are struggling to make their payroll may earn you a friend, but will probably not earn you a customer.
-Delivering a presentation to a business who is using your time and resources to build leverage against their current vendor may help you improve your presentation skills but will do nothing to improve your bank account.
+Delivering a presentation to a business that is using your time and resources to build leverage against their current vendor may help you improve your presentation skills but will do nothing to improve your bank account.

 Each step leads to the next, and each step needs to be viewed as its complete cycle.
 A great and powerful sales technique is to close the prospect after each step before advancing to the next.
 Closing on a step assures you that the prospect is on board and recognizes the value that you present.
 Closing on each step also is a powerful way to uncover objections.